 The university’s goal is to resolve workplace concerns equitably and quickly in the best interest of all parties.
 Procedures have been established to ensure that your complaints are handled in a fair and orderly way.
 Dispute resolution procedures for unclassified employees are outlined in the following paragraphs.

 In any workplace, there is potential for misunderstandings and conflicts.
 In most cases, you will be able to resolve these differences by talking with your immediate supervisor.
 You are encouraged to promptly discuss any work-related problem or dispute with your supervisors.
 If you are not satisfied with your immediate supervisor’s response or if you are uncomfortable going to your supervisor with the problem, the university provides dispute resolution procedures.

-Dispute resolution procedures are available to all classified staff not covered by a union contract.
+Dispute resolution procedures are available to all unclassified staff.
 The intention of the dispute resolution procedures is to ensure that you are treated fairly and that disputes are resolved promptly.
 You will not be retaliated against, and no adverse action will be taken against you for invoking the dispute resolution process, regardless of the outcome.

 Dispute resolution procedures do not replace Wright State University procedures for filing discrimination or sexual harassment complaints.
 Those complaints should be submitted to the Office of Affirmative Action.
-Visit the Dispute Resolution Procedures webpage for more information regarding the Dispute Resolution Procedure for classified staff.
+More information regarding the Dispute Resolution Procedure for Unclassified Staff can be found on the Dispute Resolution webpage.